leviceccato/leviceccato.au/README.md

 For styling I'm using vanilla-extract.
 This is a library which lets you define your styles with Typescript in special `.css.ts` files.
 These get precompiled by babel into CSS.
 Having your whole app in TypeScript, styles included, is such a productivity hack.
 There's no need for a preprocessor either, you can just use regular TypeScript and it will get compiled away.

 Vite is used as the build tool.
 I chose it for its excellent performance, ecosystem, ease-of-use and general community adoption.
 There is another tool this project uses that is built on top of Vite called vite-node.
-This is what allows my to easily prerender all routes of the app.
+This is what allows me to easily prerender all routes of the app.
 It's a content focused site, so no SSR is necessary, but the performance and SEO benefits of raw HTML can't be understated.

 ## Usage